USER MANUAL · SYSTEM

 Connectors

 Connect ClawButler to OpenClaw gateways and Runtime Hosts.
-OpenClaw remains the fully supported connector path; Hermes / Claude Code / Codex currently enter through runtime-host discovery and attach-mode sync.
+OpenClaw remains the fully supported connector path; Hermes / Claude Code / Codex currently enter through runtime-host discovery, attach-mode sync, and experimental managed inspection.

 /connectors